Ajith Perera

-He also serves as the Chairman of the Smart Energy Council of Sri Lanka, one of the country's leading think tanks.

-Born on 2 December 1967 in Bandaragama, a suburban town in the Kalutara District, Perera is an alumnus of the University of Sri Jayawardenapura, Sri Lanka Law College, and Ananda College, Colombo.

-In addition to his professional and political accomplishments, Ajith P. Perera is supported by his wife, Nadeeka Perera, a government school teacher.
-They have three children.

 Education

-Perera began his primary education at Wewita Maithree Maha Vidyalaya in Bandaragama.
+Born on 2 December 1967 in Bandaragama, a suburban town in the Kalutara District, Perera began his primary education at Wewita Maithree Maha Vidyalaya in Bandaragama.
 His exceptional performance in the Grade Five Scholarship Examination earned him a place at Ananda College, Colombo, widely regarded as the premier Buddhist school in Sri Lanka.
-At Ananda, he excelled not only in academics but also in debating and athletics, gaining recognition as a well-rounded and accomplished student.
+At Ananda he excelled not only in his academic studies but also in debating and athletics, gaining recognition as a well-rounded and accomplished student.

-After completing his secondary education, he pursued a Bachelor of Science degree at the Faculty of Applied Sciences at the University of Sri Jayawardenapura.
-During his time at the university, he demonstrated strong leadership qualities, earning the trust of his peers, who elected him as a student representative to the Faculty Board.
+After completing his secondary education he pursued a Bachelor of Science degree in the Faculty of Applied Sciences at the University of Sri Jayawardenapura.
+During his time at the university he demonstrated strong leadership qualities which saw him elected as a student representative to the Faculty Board.

-In 1988, he gained admission to Sri Lanka Law College.
-He was enrolled as an Attorney-at-Law of the Supreme Court of Sri Lanka in 1993.
-He was a member of the Law Students Union and was elected as Speaker of the Model Parliament.
+In 1988 he gained admission to Sri Lanka Law College, where he was a member of the Law Students Union and was elected as speaker of the college's model parliament.
+He was enrolled as an attorney-at-law of the Supreme Court of Sri Lanka in 1993.

-Professional life
+Legal career

 Perera's legal career spans over three decades, primarily as a leading counsel in civil and criminal jurisdictions within the Panadura Courts, a suburban area in the Kalutara District.
+In 2022 he was elected President of the Panadura Bar Association, and was re-elected to a second consecutive term in 2023.

-He has been an active member of the Bar Association of Sri Lanka for the past 25 years.
+He has also been an active member of the Bar Association of Sri Lanka for the past 25 years.

-In 2022, he was elected as the President of the Panadura Bar Association, a position he retained in 2023 after being re-elected for a second consecutive term.

-After entering Sri Lanka Law College in 1988, he was enrolled as an Attorney-at-Law of the Supreme Court of Sri Lanka in 1993.

 Political career

+United National Party (2007–2020)
-Perera's political journey began in 2007 when he was appointed as the chief organiser of the Bandaragama Electorate by the United National Party (UNP).
-In 2009 he contested the Western Province Provincial Council Election and was elected as a member of the Provincial Council, securing the highest number of preferential votes from the Kalutara District.

-In 2010, he was elected to the parliament of Sri Lanka, representing the UNP with 48,558 votes from the Kalutara District.
+Perera's political career began in 2007 when he was appointed as chief organiser of the Bandaragama electorate by the United National Party (UNP).
+In 2009 he contested the Western Province Provincial Council election and was elected, securing the highest number of preferential votes in the Kalutara District.
+In 2010 he was elected to the parliament of Sri Lanka, representing the UNP with 48,558 votes from the Kalutara District.

-Perera's parliamentary career includes several prominent roles: